 Importance of Forests

-Forests and biodiversity is key to all life forms.
+Forests and biodiversity are key to all life forms.
 The richer the diversity of life, the greater the opportunity for medical discoveries, economic development and adaptive responses to such new challenges as climate change.

 Below are some more importance of forests: